AscendingPassage.com HOME PAGE.

 carved stone has plunged, at its due hour, to rejoin in the black

-chaos below its fellows that have already disappeared, to rejoin the
+chaos below its fellows that have already disappeared.
+It rejoins the

 uncovered hall there opens a door which gives on to deep night.
 It is